Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Dr. Cook has lectured about the Structural Breast Lift Technique at national and international meetings and offers an extensive portfolio of breast lift techniques that he can apply on an individualized basis.

-For every patient, Dr. Cook performs a detailed analysis based on your unique goals and what he finds during the physical exam.
+For every patient, Dr. Cook performs a detailed analysis based on unique goals and what he finds during the physical exam.
 His overall goal for all patients is to improve the artistic balance of the body, but also improve body mechanics.

 The three main advantages of the Structural Technique: Use of your own tissue to restore volume to the upper portion of the breast (no implants).
 Anchoring at several levels so that the stretched-out skin does not have to do all the work of lifting.
 Minimizing scars when compared to many conventional operations.